Edited By : Renée Deveney

 Use only the Ozempic pen designed for 0.25 and 0.5 mg dosing.
 Use only the Ozempic pen designed for 1.0 mg dosing.
 Use only the Ozempic pen designed for 2.0 mg dosing.

 Learning how to use an Ozempic pen involves a few basic steps.
-Patients must attach a clean needle, check flow, set the dosage and then inject the medication under the skin in the abdomen, thigh or upper arm.
+Patients must attach a clean needle, check flow levels, set the dosage and then inject the medication under the skin in the abdomen, thigh or upper arm.
 Patients should always follow proper sharps disposal procedures afterward.

 Side Effects of Ozempic

-Common Ozempic side effects are generally mild and include abdominal discomfort, nausea and fatigue.
+Common Ozempic side effects are generally mild, including abdominal discomfort, nausea and constipation.
 Starting at a base dose and gradually increasing it can help the body adjust to semaglutide injections and minimize these effects.

 Common Ozempic Side Effects